- Doctors & Departments

 The Child Protection Team's mission is to offer comprehensive, multidisciplinary consultation, assessment, treatment and referral services for children and adolescents who may have been physically or sexually abused or neglected.
 Sensitive care is provided by dedicated clinicians to help the hospital and community identify, treat and console child abuse victims and their families.

 Children's Colorado experts are committed to responding to child abuse.

 For more information or to make an appointment, please call 720-777-6919.
 To report suspected abuse or neglect, visit the Colorado Department of Health and Human Services Division of Child Welfare website to find your county phone number.

-Our physicians are among the first in the country -- and the only ones in Colorado -- to be board-certified in the field of Child Abuse Pediatrics by the American Board of Pediatrics.
-Read more about this important designation.
+Children's Hospital Colorado treats more trauma victims of child abuse than any medical institution in the local multi-state region.
+Children are referred from concerned parents, physicians, hospitals, law enforcement and human service agencies throughout the region.
+Our staff physicians are among the first in the country, and the only ones in Colorado, to be board-certified in the field of Child Abuse Pediatrics by the American Board of Pediatrics.

 Colorado played a pivotal role in bringing national attention to the problem of child abuse.
 Children's Hospital Colorado and our partner, The Kempe Center for the Prevention and Treatment of Child Abuse and Neglect, share in the legacy of Dr. C. Henry Kempe.

 Dr. Kempe started one of the country’s first child protection teams in 1958 at University Hospital.
 He was chairman of the Department of Pediatrics at the University of Colorado School of Medicine when he co-authored the landmark 1962 article The Battered Child Syndrome, which brought new recognition of the problem of child abuse.
 His vision led to mandated reporting laws and decades of local, national and international child advocacy.